Brooklyn Bullying Lawyer

 These acts can have legal consequences, even when committed by minors.
 Because parents carry a legal responsibility for the actions of their children, they may be legally liable for any instance of harassment, threats, or attacks perpetrated by their child.
 So, while a minor cannot take direct legal action against a tormentor, their parent can.

 If an instance of bullying resulted in a physical injury or the destruction of property, for example, a claim may request recovery for these and other damages.
-A Brooklyn bullying lawyer could help children and their parents to understand what damages may be requested in a claim and take legal action on their behalf.
+A bullying lawyer in Brooklyn could help children and their parents to understand what damages may be requested in a claim and take legal action on their behalf.

 Bullying and the School System